lm3nitro/Projects/Penetration Testing/MITM/Bettercap.md

 ![Pasted image 20240517151238](https://github.com/lm3nitro/Projects/assets/55665256/8335f958-52e2-4602-9e42-2678e36b51c2)

 On the target host itself, I had Wireshark running at the windows PC "Lm3nitro-PC".
 In the screenshot below, I was able to identify the spoof attack.
-At the very top I can see that originally, the attacker was assigned the IP 192.168.1.103 had the MAC address ending in 05:7d and the IP address for the pfsense firewall was 192.168.1.1 with a MAC address of 0e:17.
-After the attack is performed,I see that the attacker is now stating that the pfSense IP address is now its own so that traffic is routed to him rather than to the firewall.
+At the very top I can see that originally, the attacker was assigned the IP 192.168.1.103 had the MAC address ending in 05:7d and the IP address for the pfSense firewall was 192.168.1.1 with a MAC address of 0e:17.
+After the attack is performed, I see that the attacker is now stating that the pfSense IP address is now its own so that traffic is routed to him rather than to the firewall.

 ![Pasted image 20240517153137](https://github.com/lm3nitro/Projects/assets/55665256/cfc0e03a-d977-41d0-be4c-0e350673104e)